Table of Contents

 Express consent means pretty much what it sounds like it means; your contact, client or prospect gives you “express” permission to contact them via text messages.
 This can happen via…

-- A handset initiated opt in (i.e., your client subscribes to your service on their phone by texting a keyword to either a long code or short code).
+- A handset initiated opt in (i.e., your client subscribes to your service on their phone by texting a keyword to either a long code, toll free number, or short code).

 - Oral permission (you will need to document this in some way so you can support it should you ever be challenged).